DippaFudd/Lexi-AI/README.md

 ## 🚨 Reminder
-The live website is just for preview but in order to get AI repsonse the program to be ran locally.
+The live website is just for preview but in order to get AI repsonse the program has to be ran locally.

 ## ✨ Features